"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

 As they engaged with the fairness assessments, we observed shifts in feature priorities for 10 out of 26 participants, indicating a dynamic nature to their decision-making.
 Nine participants re-ranked features within their existing lists, while one participant (P16) made a substitution, replacing the unprotected feature `Credit History' with the protected feature `Age'.
 Further, we observed that participants who re-ranked features tended to make small adjustments, primarily to the top three important features.
 Among the nine participants, eight moved only one feature, with seven of these changes occurring within the top three features.
 When participants made these small adjustments, they often prioritized non-protected features (5 participants).
 For example, P22 re-prioritized `Dependents', and P28 prioritized `Purpose', moving these into the top three.
 In contrast, only three participants moved protected or sensitive features higher, such as P2 elevating `Foreign worker' above `Telephone' and P19 prioritizing `Age' over `Purpose'.
 The feature priority adjustments were driven by concerns of \textbf{Less contextual relevance} (7 participants) of certain features to the AI prediction outcome, aiming to reduce the potential biases these features might introduce into the results.
 As P16 mentioned, ``\textit{The only thing I would change is that is the credit history and age.
 I think they should be replaced because age just, age really does not matter [for the context], but credit history matters.
 A little bit more than age}''.

-\parbox{\dimexpr\linewidth-2\fboxsep }{ \textbf{Findings summary}: Participants demonstrated diverse and complex perspectives in fairness assessment, with the majority basing their feature selections and rankings on \textit{outcome fairness}.
-They tended to go beyond legally protected features and considered the potential biases introduced by non-protected features used in AI's decision-making.
+\parbox{\dimexpr\linewidth-2\fboxsep }{ \textbf{Findings summary}: Participants demonstrated broad and complex fairness concerns when selecting features to assess whether the model's outcomes discriminate based on those features.
+They tended to go beyond legally protected features and considered the potential biases introduced by non-protected features.
 This meant more features were attended to, and thus prioritized.
 Prioritizations were not static; participants changed how they ranked features as they engaged more deeply in fairness assessments. }